bryanbraun/bryanbraun.github.io/_posts/2012-12-25-in-defense-of-scrooge.md

 Check out the link for the rest of the article:

-<a href="http://www.slate.com/articles/life/holidays/2004/12/what_i_like_about_scrooge.single.html" target="_blank" title="What it doesn't address, however, is whether Scrooge or the Grinch would win in a cage fight.
+<a href="http://www.slate.com/articles/life/holidays/2004/12/what_i_like_about_scrooge.single.html" target="_blank" rel="noopener noreferrer" title="What it doesn't address, however, is whether Scrooge or the Grinch would win in a cage fight.
 Jury's out on this one.">http://www.slate.com/articles/life/holidays/2004/12/what_i_like_ab...</a>

 Merry Christmas, everyone.